Toronto Ontario, Canada Travel Guide

 Situated on Toronto Island, approximately 3 kilometers (2 miles) southwest of downtown Toronto.
 This smaller airport serves mainly regional flights to Canadian and some U.S. Cities, offering quick access to the city center.

 High Season (June-August) sees higher prices.
 Shoulder Seasons (April/May, Sept/Oct) have moderate prices.
-Low Season (Nov-March) generally has lower prices, except public holiday periods.
+Low Season (Nov-March) generally has lower prices, except public public holiday periods.

 YYZ (Terminals 1 & 3): Duty-free, restaurants, lounges, free Wi-Fi, currency exchange, car rentals.
 YTZ: Cafes, lounges, free Wi-Fi, duty-free for U.S.-bound flights, pedestrian tunnel.